mitre/saf/help/normalize/nessus.md

   A separate HDF JSON is generated for each host reported in the Nessus Report.

 Examples:
-  saf convert:nessus -x nessus_results.xml -o file-prefix
+  saf normalize:nessus -i nessus_results.xml -o file-prefix